Arthrochilus irritabilis: Taxonomy and naming

 Arthrochilus irritabilis was first formally described in 1858 by Ferdinand von Mueller and the description was published in Fragmenta phytographiae Australiae from a specimen collected "from wooded hills near Moreton Bay".
 The specific epithet (irritabilis) is a Latin word meaning "easily excited".

 Distribution and habitat

 The clubbed elbow orchid grows in woodland, forest and heath, sometimes forming large colonies.
 It is widespread and common between Ingham and Brisbane.
 There is a single record from Papua New Guinea.

 Ecology

-As with other Arthrochilus orchids, A. irritabilis is pollinated by males thynnid wasps of the genus Arthrothynnus although the species involved is not known.
+As with other Arthrochilus orchids, A. irritabilis is pollinated by male thynnid wasps of the genus Arthrothynnus although the species involved is not known.
 It also reproduces asexually by producing new tubers.